tonylukasavage/async-in-js/README.md

 * `5-co`
 * `6-async-await`

-The `streamline` example needs its own runner and install, so you can run it like this:
+The `3-streamline` example needs its own runner and install, so you can run it like this:

 ```
 npm install -g streamline